- Last Updated: 28 October 2020 28 October 2020

-If admission is approved, the adult with whom the student is living must ensure that the student attends school regularly, is punctual and follows the rules and regulations set forth by the District.
+If admission is approved, the adult with whom the student is living must ensure that the student attends school regularly, is punctual, and follows the rules and regulations set forth by the District.
 Failure to do so may result in the nonresident school acceptance being revoked by the Board or its designee.

 If admission is denied, the adult making the request may appeal the denial and request a hearing before the Board.
-The request for hearing must be filed within fifteen (15) days of receipt of notification of the denial.
+The request for a hearing must be filed within fifteen (15) days of receipt of notification of the denial.
 The request for a hearing should be sent to the School Board, Instructional Planning Center, 201 East 38th Street, Sioux Falls, SD 57105.
-The decision of the Board after the hearing is final and may be appealed to circuit court.
+The decision of the Board after the hearing is final and may be appealed to the circuit court.

 13-28-1.1 Enrolled student defined